sinatra/sinatra/README.md

 gem 'activerecord', '~> 3.0'  # maybe you also need ActiveRecord 3.x
 ```

-Note that you will have to list all your application's dependencies in the +Gemfile+.
+Note that you will have to list all your application's dependencies in the `Gemfile`.
 Sinatra's direct dependencies (Rack and Tilt) will, however, be automatically
 fetched and added by Bundler.